palantir/ontology-starter-react-app/README.md

 1. Copy or make a fork of this repository (you can delete `.policy.yml`)
 1. Run `npm install`
 1. Create an application via the Foundry Developer Console with the configuration below.
 Once the application has been created, come back to these instructions.
-    1. Add `http://localhost:8080` to your CORS policy in Control Panel, see [Configure CORS](https://www.palantir.com/docs/foundry/administration/configure-cors/index.html) for more details.
+    1. Follow the instructions in [Configure CORS](https://www.palantir.com/docs/foundry/administration/configure-cors/index.html) to add  `http://localhost:8080` to your CORS policy in Control Panel.
-    2. Select client facing application (creates a public client) when asked what type of application you're building
+    2. Select **client facing application** (creates a public client) when asked what type of application you're building.
+Creating a confidential client means you **cannot** login through the browser, and this cannot be changed after creating the app.
     3. Add `http://localhost:8080/auth/callback` as a redirect URL when asked for one
     4. If you know where your application is getting deployed, you can add your production URL as well: `https://example.app.com/auth/callback`
 1. Follow the instructions in the Foundry Developer Console to generate and then install your application's Ontology SDK via the application-specific NPM registry
-1. Run `mv .env.development.sample .env.development` to start setting up your environment variables, and fill in the fields marked with `<>`
+1. Run `mv .env.development.no-cors.sample .env.development` to start setting up your environment variables, and fill in the fields marked with `<>`

-    Note!
-You can find your Client ID in the Permissions & OAuth page or in the Getting started guid under the API documentation
+    > Note: You can find your Client ID in the **Permissions & OAuth** page or in the **Getting started guide** inside your application's API documentation.

 1. Update the following files with your Ontology SDK and Object types:
     1. Update [`src/utils/client.ts`](./src/utils/client.ts) with the correct package name